-Even if a meeting leaves you with 100 “Research” tasks, then at least the meeting was still productive.
+Even if a meeting leaves you with 100 “Research” tasks, then at least the time was still productive.
 People asked the right questions, and you’re tasked with finding them the solutions—a task which you can feel free to delegate.
-Either way, the meeting progressed the church business, which is all you can ask from a church business meeting.
+Either way, the meeting progressed the church business, which is all you can ask for.

 While meeting minutes are being dictated, have a personal notepad or tablet in your hands to record notes while making eye contact with the person to whom you’re making a commitment.

-Even though you’re going to receive the action item in the meeting minutes, this act conveys that you are taking seriously the request of the meeting attendees, and encourages others to voice their own inquiries.
+Even though you’re going to receive the action item in the meeting minutes, this act conveys that you are taking the request of the attendees seriously, and encourages others to voice their own inquiries.

 This email is separate from the meeting minutes, which take time to compile.

-You should send an email to meeting attendees within 15 minutes of the meeting’s close—or, somebody should—so that people don’t have to wait on the compilation of those notes to have an official receipt of exactly what are their designated responsibilities as a result of the church business meeting.
+You should send an email to attendees within 15 minutes of closing —or, somebody should—so that people don’t have to wait on the compilation of those notes to have an official receipt of exactly what are their designated responsibilities.
+So, make sure you have everyone's email address correct.

 If you implement these practices, you will be able to address any issue—financial, technological, pastoral, and relational—with the efficiency and effectiveness of a 21st century business.